 Federal unemployment insurance assistance ended last weekend, leaving an estimated 11 million individuals without the additional pandemic assistance, and 7.5 million workers with no unemployment according to the Century Foundation.
 In New York alone, 1.6 million residents lost the added unemployment benefits.

-With more people consistently out of work over the past 18 months, the challenges to how Unemployment Insurance is reaching the hardest-hit applicants has been exposed.
+With more people consistently out of work over the past 18 months, the challenges to how Unemployment Insurance is reaching the hardest-hit applicants have been exposed.

-In addition, applicants faced long delays in getting benefits, wrongful denials, and a lack of explanation regarding why their application was denied or terminated or how they could resolve it.
+Applicants faced long delays in getting benefits, wrongful denials, and a lack of explanation regarding why their application was denied or terminated or how they could resolve it.
 If applicants had any problems or wished to contest their unemployment, workers found it near-impossible to get through by phone.
 Many had to call repeatedly every day to reach a representative, sometimes for weeks, and if they did get through, they consistently experienced four-hour wait times.
-Even after they did reach someone, it could take weeks to months to receive their benefits.
 These delays were further complicated by limited access to accurate information regarding the Coronavirus Aid, Relief, and Economic Security (“CARES Act”) and its extensions.
 For months, the CARES Act application was not translated into Spanish, leaving many people unable to access those benefits.

 NCLEJ has been developing a white paper to expose some of the problems that LEP individuals and others have experienced since the beginning of the pandemic.
 Our goal is to use the paper to advocate for structural shifts and policy changes regarding the operation of the New York State DOL to favor workers, in addition to underscoring the need for more staff training and expanded language access.